gilbarbara/hooks/docs/useSingleton.md

 # useSingleton

-Run the code just once before the render.
+Executes the provided callback function only once, before the component's initial render.
-Similar to constructors in classes.
+This hook is similar to class constructors in React class components, allowing you to perform one-time setup tasks.

 ## Usage